A Guide to Fire Kings

 It's certainly a valuable tool in our toolbox, so try running it and see if it works out for your playstyle.

-She can act as an interruption during your opponent's turn - you Link Summon a card like S:P Little Knight or Knightmare Unicorn in order to remove a card on the field before your opponent could use it.
+Masquerena's role is simple - become an interruption during your opponent's turn, by Link Summoning a card like S:P Little Knight or Knightmare Unicorn (both of which let you remove a card from the field).

 Keep in mind that she's a DARK monster - so if you plan to summon her with Amphibious Swarmship Amblowhale's effect, you need to make sure you aren't FIRE-locked by Promethean Princess, Bestower of Flames.